kshaffer/courses/mt4-unit3.md

 Unit I will cover harmony and form in pop/rock music, primarily from the latter half of the twentieth century, but also with some exploration of music from the twenty-first century.
 We will build on concepts learned in your previous studies of harmony and (especially) classical form, and add new details and concepts derived from the pop/rock musical repertoire.

-The overall goal for this unit is for all students to be able to identify the key structural elements of standard pop/rock forms and stock harmonic progressions, as well as to comunicate verbally, in detail and with nuance, about those structures in pop/rock pieces of moderate analytical difficulty.
+The overall goal for this unit is for all students to be able to identify the key structural elements of standard pop/rock forms and stock harmonic progressions (by ear), as well as to comunicate verbally, in detail and with nuance, about those structures in pop/rock pieces of moderate complexity.

 The end-of-unit deadline is the last day of classes: **Friday, May 2, 2014.** There is no final exam.
 Finals week will be reserved for reassessments (see below), if necessary.